 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Moro is worth considering.

-Moro is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Moro does not have a public transit system used by locals to get to and from work.

 The per capita income in Moro in 2022 was $34,340, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $137,360 for a family of four.